codyshepherd/lunar-rocks/docs/server_design_spec.md

 #### addPlayer(): Unit
 Function Arguments:
 - Playername: name of player to add
-- control: socket for control messages
+- socket: socket for control messages
-- content: socket for content messages

 Add a player to Room